augustfly/Yale_interactive_figs/README.md

 # Generating Interactive Figures And Displays For Publications & Websites

-- Friday March XX, 2024 YYY pm
+- Wednesday, February 21, 2024 12n
 - Location: Kline Tower -- TBD ()

-This is a hands-on activity. **Bring your laptop and a dataset of your choice**, and leave with one (or more) interactive figures ready to submit with your next ApJ article.
+This is a hands-on activity. **Bring your laptop and a dataset of your choice**, and leave with one (or more) interactive figures ready to submit with your next Journal article.

 ## Installation instructions
-All the examples that I show will be in Python.
+All the examples that will be in Python.
 If you don't have Python, I recommend the Anaconda (miniconda) distribution.
 You can download it here: https://www.anaconda.com/products/individual (https://docs.conda.io/projects/miniconda/en/latest/)

 Once you have Anaconda (miniconda) installed, make a new environment for this workshop by opening a terminal and typing:
 ```